ARTICLES

 *Light-up: 18:00 (sunset) - 21:00

-■Location: Otaru Sakaimachi Street Shopping District Shussemae Hiroba (2-12 Sakaimachi, Otaru-shi)
+■Venue: Otaru Sakaimachi Street Shopping District Shussemae Square (2-12 Sakaimachi, Otaru-shi)

-Click here for details and map of "Wagasa-dori @ Otaru Shussemae Hiroba (2025 event)"
+Click here for details and map of "Wagasa-dori @ Otaru Shussemae Square (2025 event)"

 Finally, we asked "Tabi to Craft," who introduced us to numerous architectural masterpieces in Otaru, about the charm of the city.

 Otaru is a wonderful city where historical traces remain vividly throughout the town.
-As you visit the tourist spots and architectural masterpieces, try to trace the history of Otaru, which developed through herring fishing.
+As you visit tourist spots and architectural masterpieces, try tracing the history of Otaru, which developed through herring fishing.

-Using retro buildings as a starting point to reflect on Otaru's history and culture—this way of enjoying the city is a unique charm.
+Using retro buildings as a starting point to reflect on Otaru's history and culture—that's a unique pleasure this city offers.
 Why not use this article as a reference and set out to find your own "Otaru story"?

 ・X (formerly Twitter): @AMFFCRAFTWORK